tmr08c/tmr08c.github.io/content/blog/2021/05/intro-to-postgres-explain/index.md

 While the overall plan is the same as before, we now have additional information next to our `cost`, `rows`, `width` tuple.
 This new tuple gives us our actual runtime statistics.

 In addition to our arbitrary units for `cost`, we now get `time` (in milliseconds).
 We also get to see the actual number of `rows` returned.
 We can see some steps where the planner was close (17 versus 10) and others less so (130 versus 10).
-These examples come from a small test database that is not getting regular `ANALYZE` runs; as a result, the statistics table used for estimations will be less helpful.
+These examples come from a small test database that is not getting regular `ANALYZE` runs; as a result, the previously mentioned statistics table used for estimations will be less helpful.

 We also have new information about our hash function (number buckets, amount of memory used) and the overall run time (planning versus actual execution).